Holden Monaro 427C: Concept

 Holden did later announce the HRT 427 road car which was unveiled at the 2002 Sydney Motor Show and it was widely believed that this would be the road going version of the 427C race car.
-The HRT (Holden Racing Team) 427 was based on a modified Holden Monaro bodyshell and, among other things, it featured a 580 hp 7.0-Litre V8 engine developed by John Sidney Racing in Melbourne.
+The HRT 427 (HRT for the Holden Racing Team, although technically they had little or nothing to do with the project other than the use of the name) was based on a modified Holden Monaro bodyshell and, among other things, it featured a 580 hp 7.0-Litre V8 engine developed by long time Sprintcar and NASCAR Stock Car engine builder John Sidney of John Sidney Racing (JSR) in Melbourne.
 However, due to the high cost specifications, the business case for full production failed since Holden could not built the 427 in such limited quantities for the original asking price of A$215,000.
 In all, only two road and four racing versions were ever built.

-The first car was built in mid-2002 and was given a shakedown run by GRM's V8 Supercars lead driver Garth Tander at the Calder Park Raceway in Melbourne before it made its first public appearance when Holden Motorsport bought track time at the 2002 Bob Jane T-Marts 1000 V8 Supercar race at Bathurst in order to promote the Bathurst 24 Hour to be run later in the year.
+The first car was built in mid-2002 and was given a shakedown run by GRM's V8 Supercars lead driver Garth Tander at the Calder Park Raceway in Melbourne before it made its first public appearance when Holden Motorsport bought track time at the 2002 Bob Jane T-Marts 1000 V8 Supercar race at Bathurst in order to promote the Bathurst 24 Hour to be run later in the year (much to the chagrin of V8 Supercars management who didn't know until moments before the Monaro hit the track that the time would be used to promote a "rival Bathurst race").
 On track at Bathurst the yellow Monaro (nicknamed the "Nuclear banana") wore Tander's usual #34 rather than the #427 which it would wear until the end of 2004.
-Prior to the 24 Hour race, GRM also completed limited testing with its four nominated drivers at the tight Winton Motor Raceway.
+Prior to the 24 Hour race, GRM also completed limited testing with its three of its four nominated drivers at the tight Winton Motor Raceway in rural Victoria (Cameron McConville wasn't brought into the team until about a week before the race and his first drives of the car were actually in qualifying for the 2002 Bathurst 24 Hour).